 The Company accounts for derivative instruments in accordance with Statement of Financial Accounting Standards ("SFAS") No. 133, Accounting for Derivative Instruments and Hedging Activities, and subsequent amendments ("SFAS 133").
 SFAS No. 133 requires that all derivative instruments be recognized on the balance sheet at fair value as either an asset or a liability.
 Accounting for changes in the fair value of a derivative depends on whether it qualifies and has been designated as part of a hedging relationship.
-For derivatives that qualify and have been designated as hedges for accounting purposes, changes in fair value have no net impact on earnings to the extent the derivative is considered perfectly effective in achieving offsetting changes in fair value or cash flows attributable to the risk being hedged until the hedged item is recognized in earnings.
+For derivatives that qualify and have been designated as hedges for accounting purposes, changes in fair value or cash flows attributable to the risk being hedged until the hedged item is recognized in earnings.
 For derivatives that do not qualify or are not designated as hedging instruments for accounting purposes, changes in fair value are recorded in current period earnings.